Should I Buy a House with Japanese Knotweed?

 In short: “Yes”.
 However, that needs to be caveated with: “as long as a suitably qualified company offering an insurance backed guarantee is employed to treat it”.

 Many of the damaging properties of knotweed are wildly exaggerated in the media and this adverse press coverage has resulted in significant property-blight effects being caused.

-As such large costs affect all those involved in property transactions, the claims for damages where people lose out are fuelling an active and growing litigation market.
+As these large and unexpected costs can affect all those involved in a property transaction process, the claims for damages where people lose out are fuelling an active and growing litigation market.
 Valuation surveyors are now being sued for failing to consider knotweed impacts on the properties they survey.
-Vendors are being sued for not identifying knotweed as a costly defect in their property sales and existing homeowners are being lumbered with large reductions in the value of their dwelling caused by knotweed located on their neighbours’ properties (from who they can then pursue for compensatory damages).
+Vendors are being sued for not identifying knotweed as a costly defect, and existing homeowners are being lumbered with large reductions in the value of their properties caused by knotweed located on their neighbours’ properties (from who they can then pursue for compensatory damages).

 There are of course other legal reasons for homeowners, buyers or property developers to be aware of knotweed; these include risks of fines, serving of Community Protection Notices (‘ASBO’s) or Species Protection Orders, and potentially criminal prosecution.

 Although the physical effect on property of Japanese knotweed is often misrepresented, the perceived effects and legal risks often result in significant problems for many people.
 It is therefore essential that any knotweed treatment is carried out by a suitably qualified company like Phlorum.
 Our credentials speak for themselves; we helped produce the Royal Institution of Chartered Surveyor’s knotweed guidance and were instrumental in establishing a trade body to satisfy mortgage lenders’ knotweed risk requirements.
 We offer a wealth of Japanese knotweed services, including domestic knotweed removal and knotweed eradication from commercial premises.